The solution - Vertrouwensketen

 From unknown to authorised

-From the shipping line/ship agent via the shipper, the forwarder and the inland operator to the deepsea terminal, the Secure Chain creates a closed logistics chain that solely comprises familiar, authorised parties.
+From the shipping line/ship agent via the shipper, the forwarder and the inland operator to the container terminal, the Secure Chain creates a closed logistics chain that solely comprises familiar, authorised parties.
 PIN codes are eliminated from the process.

 Together, these parties realise a digitally and physically secure release and collection process for import containers in the port of Rotterdam by means of the Secure Chain.
 To facilitate this, Portbase has added an additional authorisation layer to various services in the Port Community System of the Dutch ports.